afourmy/pyEarth/README.md

 # Introduction

-pyEarth is a lightweight 3D visualization of the Earth implemented with pyQt and OpenGL.
+pyEarth is a lightweight 3D visualization of the Earth implemented with pyQt and OpenGL: it is the 3D counterpart of [pyGISS](https://github.com/afourmy/pyGISS "pyGISS").
 Users can import shapefiles to visualize maps in 3D, create objects (nodes or links) using Excel, and export a project to Google Earth.